EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myBio.md

 summaryLength: 90 # Set to the desired number of lines

 ---
-I work on electrophysiological signal processing, focusing on EEG, brain oscillations, and neuroimaging.
-My background includes neural time series analysis, applied linear algebra, machine learning, and the intersection of signal processing with auditory neuroscience and cognition.
+I am a postdoctoral research fellow in electrophysiology and signal processing at EURECOM.
+My background includes EEG signal processing, applied linear algebra, and auditory/speech cognition.